yazanobeidi/sentience/README.md

 2. Interactor

-Communications and interactions with others.
+Active communication and interaction with others.

 3. Strategizer

 Data aggregration, analysis, pattern recognition, forecasting, feeding to goal planning, definition of options, preferences, strategies, goals, contexts, and auxillary knowledge store.

+An advantage of using Docker is that ensemble learning may be easily used between containers.
+Apache Kafka is used for messaging between microservices and is also run inside Docker.

 ## Installation